IBAH has scheduled three RIBO Level 1 Courses (Basic Broker Preparation) throughout 2018.

 The student must obtain a mark of 75% or higher to be successful.
 Re-writes are limited to 3 examination attempts in a 12 month period.
 The re-write fee is $180.00.

 Upon completion of this course, the student will be qualified to be an “other than life” Insurance Broker as defined in the Registered Insurance Brokers Act, RSO1990 and its regulations.
-In order for a student to obtain a RIBO registration, it is necessary that employment be obtained with an unrestricted broker within 12 months of the date of passing the exam.
+In order for a student to obtain a RIBO registration, it is necessary that

 The student will receive a Level 1 “restricted registration.”
 A restricted registration will not permit the student to establish his/her own brokerage.
 After 2 years working as a restricted broker & successful completion of the Advanced Broker respective exams, this restriction can be removed.